Bayer-Group/bayer-form-generator/README.md

 ## Form Generator

-This is a POC repo created with the intention of determining the potential success of a Form Generator.

-For questions or status on this project, reach out to Cathy Richards.
+This repo is intended to be used as a form generator for React applications.
+By creating a JSON object, you can generate a form with various components.
+Please see the examples folder for code examples, and the exampleForm.js for an example of invoking each example together.

 ### Supported fields